 Red Teams are often external entities brought in to test the effectiveness of an organisation’s security.
 The Red Team carries out various cyber-attacks to identify security flaws and test the IT defence strategy.
 The Blue Team refers to the internal department that is responsible for defending the business from a cyber attack, by ensuring security risks are managed and the correct defences are put into place.

 How Do Red and Blue Teams Work Together?

 While the roles of the two teams are quite different, both are working towards one common goal — to improve security within an organisation.
-Both teams should work together, through thorough communication and clear exercise goals, to get the most value out of the exercise.
+Both teams work together, through thorough communication and clear exercise goals, to get the most value out of the exercise — better known as “Purple teaming”.
 When carried out successfully, the teams safeguard an organisation by providing a holistic security solution — implementing strong internal systems while mitigating evolving threats.